IEEE Society of Robotics and Automation's Technical Committee on:

 Networked robots pose a number of technical challenges related to network noise, reliability, congestion, fixed and variable time delay, stability, passivity, range and power limitations, deployment, coverage, safety, localization, sensor and actuation fusion, and user interface design.
 New capabilities arise frequently with the introduction of new hardware, software, and protocol standards.

-• Spring 2009 Committee Chairs:
+• 2015 Committee Chairs:

 • Hagita, Norihiro (hagita at atr dot jp)